BONTEMPI Minstrel BETA [ß] analogue keyboard with nice accompaniment & monophonic envelope

 main features:

-At the case bottom there is a sticker "HB 412.15" and the following embossed text:
+On the case bottom is a sticker "HB 412.15" and the following embossed text:

 Design Guigiaro